unisave-cloud/docs/introduction.md

 <a name="unisave-local"></a>
 ## Unisave Local

 *Unisave Local* is a part of the asset, that saves player data locally, on the player's computer.
-You only need to import the asset for this to work.
+You only need to import the asset for *Unisave Local* to work.

 > Think `PlayerPrefs` on steroids.